luislavena/crystal-xbuild-container/README.md

 # crystal-xbuild
 > 🧪 Container image to ease cross-compilation of Crystal applications (experiment)

-This repository is the companion of some posts on [my site](https://luislavena.info/writing/cross-compiling-crystal-applications-part-1/)
+This repository is the companion of some posts on [my site](https://luislavena.info/writing/cross-compiling-crystal-applications-part-1/) and [part 2](https://luislavena.info/writing/cross-compiling-crystal-applications-part-2/)

 ## Contribution policy